sabrinachowdhuryoshin/PCB-Design-with-KiCad/Project-01_Basic LED Circuit_PCB/README.md

 7. Insert the battery into the vertical pin header on the PCB.

 Once the circuit is connected, turn on the power source to light up the LED.

-## Contributing

-Contributions to this repository are welcome!
-If you want to contribute a new PCB design, create a new folder with the project name and add the necessary files.
-Ensure that the files are compatible with the latest version of KiCad software.

-Before submitting a pull request, make sure to test the design and generate the Gerber files to ensure that everything is working properly.

 ## License